caraml-dev/turing/engines/experiment/docs/rpc_plugins.md

 ```docker
 CMD ["sh", "-c", "cp <path_to_plugin_binary> ${PLUGINS_DIR}/${PLUGIN_NAME:?variable must be set}"]
 ```
-Note: Environment variables `PLUGINS_DIR` and `PLUGIN_NAME` combined define the path to where the plugin's binary should be copied.
+Note: Environment variables `PLUGINS_DIR` and `PLUGIN_NAME` combined are defining the path to where the plugin's binary should be copied.
 They are passed into the plugin's image at the deployment time.

 The end-to-end example of a multistep Dockerfile, that builds the plugin's binary and then packages it according